In this article, You will read Forest Conservation Act 1980 for UPSC IAS Exam.

 - There is also a provision of compensatory afforestation.
 User agency has to pay for forestland as if is revenue land.
 NPV (Net Present Value) has to be paid for 50 years.
 NPV is an ecological cost of forests.

-- A state may declare forestlands or waste lands as reserved forest and may sell the produce from these forests.
+- A state may declare forestlands or waste lands as reserved forests and may sell the produce from these forests.

 - Reserved forests assigned to a village community are called village forests.